derpetermann/sBlot/README.md

 ### Interactive explorer

+In the command line:
 ```
-sblot-interactive --confounder family -d data/features.csv
+sblot-interactive --conf family -d data/features.csv
 ```

-Then open `http://localhost:8050` in your browser.
+Then open the interactive map in your browser at the address shown in the command line.

 ## License